The Turo Test - a rental car imitation game

 Keep in mind, Turo allows for a much broader range of car models, model years, mileage, etc. than traditional rental car fleets.
 Because we did not mind having an older, higher-mileage car, we certainly saved compared to a traditional rental car fleet.
 But even newer Turo cars seemed less expensive.

-Also, like AirBnB, the cars have ratings and comments from previous customers.
+Also, like Airbnb, the cars have ratings and comments from previous customers.
 This was very helpful to get comfortable.

 The night before, I received a text from my host.
 She seemed excited to rent her car to me.
-Because she lived in a gated community near the airport, there were a few instructions to access the car.
+Because she lived in a gated community near the airport, there were few instructions to access the car.
 Once there, I did have to show her my driver’s license.
-This is Turo policy in keeping with “Know Your Customer” federal regulations.
+This is Turo policy in keeping with “Know Your Customer” or "KYC" federal regulations.
 This is probably the biggest friction point in the process because we needed to align the pickup time.
 My plane was a little late.
 She seemed fine to wait.
 Like Airbnb, the need to communicate with the host is higher.
 I did send the host a text when I landed to let her know my ETA.
 While my family waited for checked bags, I took a Lyft over to get the car.

 My suggestion is that Turo provides a self-service, secure, biometrics-enabled key dispenser device that would satisfy KYC requirements.
 That way the renter doesn’t have to wait for the rentee.